marjoram substitute

 Dried vs Fresh Marjoram

-If your recipe calls for dry marjoram use a dried herb substitute as a replacement and uses fresh herbs to replace fresh marjoram in your recipe.
+If your recipe calls for dry marjoram use a dried herb substitute as a replacement and uses fresh herbs to substitute fresh marjoram leaves in your recipe.

-If your recipe calls for fresh herbs and you only have dry, you can use them but do not replace them in equal quantities since dried herbs are generally more concentrated.
+If your recipe calls for fresh herbs and you only have dry, you can use them but do not replace them in equal quantities since the dried form is generally more concentrated.
 As a general guideline, replace one tablespoon of fresh marjoram with a teaspoon of dried herbs.

 #1.
 Oregano

-Dried oregano is pretty easy to find in general grocery stores and is likely something you already have in the pantry.
-Since fresh oregano is from the same herb family it has similar flavor notes, which makes it an ideal marjoram alternative in almost any recipe.
+Dried oregano is pretty easy to find in most grocery stores and is likely something you already have in the pantry.
+Since fresh oregano is from the same herb family it has similar flavor notes, which makes it one of the best substitutes for marjoram in many dishes.

 Oregano is popular for use in pizzas, so if you’re looking for a (dried or fresh) marjoram replacement when making pizza, this should be your go-to.

-Quantity: Since oregano’s flavor is fairly strong, only use half the amount called for in the recipe.
+Quantity: Since oregano’s flavor is fairly strong, only use half the amount called for in marjoram recipes.

-Best for: Sauces, salad vinaigrettes, meat, poultry, tomato-centric pasta dishes, stews, and vegetable dishes.
+Best for: Sauces, salad dressings, meat, poultry, seasoning sausages, tomato-centric pasta dishes, stews, and vegetable dishes.

 #2.
 Basil

 Fresh basil is tender with large green leaves and features undertones of mint, anise, and pepper.
-Although it doesn’t have exactly the same flavor, it will bring a beautiful herbaceousness to your dish.
+Although this aromatic herb has a slightly different flavor, it will bring a beautiful herbaceousness to your dish, which makes it another good choice.

 It is popularly used as the main ingredient in pesto and in a variety of Mediterranean recipes.
 Basil can be used either dried or fresh and should ideally be replaced in the same form that your recipe calls for.